 The list of best books for finance majors shall be incomplete without this book.
 The book explains the crux of the author George Soro’s investment philosophy, the president of the highly successful Quantum Fund.
-This book is an account of how he formed his investment philosophy based on the several macroeconomic events that affected the market and his firm.
+This book accounts for how he formed his investment philosophy based on the several macroeconomic events that affected the market and his firm.
 The idea of reflexivity is at the heart of this book.
-This reflexivity means that there is a two-way connection between events and the participants in that events’ influence the participants’ views, and the participants’ views influence the events.
-He also discusses how the expectation of rational behaviour is unreasonable as investors won’t know all the alternative investment opportunities available at a particular point in time, and so they will act on incomplete information.
+This reflexivity means that there is a two-way connection between events and the participants in that events influence the participants’ views, and the participants’ views influence the events.
+He also discusses how the expectation of rational behavior is unreasonable as investors won’t know all the alternative investment opportunities available at a particular point in time.
+So they will act on incomplete information.

 For beginners or those not coming from a finance background, this book can be difficult to follow and understand.
 Highly rewarding for those coming from finance backgrounds.